abinit/abinit-fallbacks/README.md

 usually package a snapshot of the fallbacks and distribute it as a source tarball.
 This file is called _abinit-fallbacks-X.Y.Z.tar.gz_, where X and Y correspond to the highest X.Y Abinit version for which compatibility has been tested, and Z is a patch level starting from 0.
 Please note that Z is used exclusively by the fallbacks and has nothing to do with Abinit.
-For instance, the tarball _abinit-falbacks-8.4.2.tar.gz_ contains fallbacks compatible with all 8.4.* versions of Abinit.
+For instance, the tarball _abinit-falbacks-9.8.tar.gz_ contains fallbacks compatible with all 9.8.* versions of Abinit, as well as 10.0.* and 10.2.* version.

 > <span style="color:gray;">💡 Since Abinit dependencies evolve slowly, a fallbacks bundle with version X.Y.Z is often compatible with the X.(Y-1).* and X.(Y+1).* versions of Abinit.</span>